Section Image

 A growing live music and arts scene

 "A few years ago, nobody knew what Milo Arts was, even though it was doing really cool things," Barrett says.
-The organization leads the neighborhood’s emerging arts scene from the former Milo Elementary School building.
-Reflecting the area’s old-meets-new energy, the late 19th-century building now contains a live-work community of artists.
+The Milo Arts organization leads the neighborhood’s emerging arts scene from the former Milo Elementary School building.
+Reflecting the area’s old-meets-new energy, the late 19th-century building now works with a community of artists.
 Milo Arts hosts exhibits and outdoor installations at the nearby 934 Gallery, and live music and comedy nights happen at The Dallas at Milo.
 Locals can also attend MADurdays, a monthly gathering with music, studio openings and art showcases on every third Saturday of the month.
-934 Gallery’s annual arts and music festival, 934 Fest, happens at the beginning of September.
-Local musicians, vendors from across Columbus and food trucks converge on the block surrounding the Milo Arts campus.
+934 Gallery’s annual arts and music festival, 934 Fest, happens every September.

-Some residents within the Milo-Grogan community are involved in the local music seen.
+Many residents are involved in the local music scene.

-Some residents within the Milo-Grogan community are involved in the local music seen.
+Many residents are involved in the local music scene.

-934 Gallery in Milo-Grogan does a series of indoor/outdoor art shows during the summer months.
+934 Gallery has a series of indoor/outdoor art shows during the summer months.

-934 Gallery in Milo-Grogan does a series of indoor/outdoor art shows during the summer months.
+934 Gallery has a series of indoor/outdoor art shows during the summer months.

 1/2